jisaacks/GitGutter/README.md

 - disabled in _Preferences.sublime-settings_, project settings or view settings (`"git_gutter_enabled": false`)
 - disabled in _GitGutter.sublime-settings_ (`"enabled": false`)
 - the current view
+  - shows a file which is not part of a git working tree
   - is not attached to a window
   - is read only
   - is a scratch view